Women’s Health: When’s the Right Time to Visit Your OB/GYN?

 Menopause symptoms

-Wondering if you still need to go in after the change of life?
+Wondering if check-ins still matter after this new stage of life?

 Well, menopause usually makes its entrance in your early 50s.
 Dropping by your OB/GYN during this wild ride is key.
 They’re the go-to for tackling symptoms, chatting about hormone replacement therapy if that’s your jam, and sorting out any worries about your bones and ticker.